 MAKING IT COUNT...

-Joli Ayn Wood is a native of Southwest Virginia, growing up in the Roanoke Valley.
+Joli Ayn Wood was born and raised in the Roanoke Valley of Southwestern Virginia.
 She graduated from Westhampton College, University of Richmond, in 1991 with a BA degree in Art History and concentrations in Studio Art, Ancient Art, and Archaeology.
 During her time at Westhampton, she was fortunate to study under New York artist Ephraim Rubenstein, who emphasized the painting methods of the late Charles Hawthorne and the Cape Cod School.